consler/Karma/README.md

 ```
 /thank Steve 69
 ```
+## karma.yml
+When you first start the server a file karma.yml is created.
+You can tinker with values n stuff in it.

+Changes only take effect after restarting the server.

 ## Actions
-The numbers could and will change.

-* For getting an advancement, you earn 30 karma.
-If it's a challenge, you earn 50 karma.
-* For killing a monster, you earn 1 karma.
-For killing a non-monster, you lose 15 karma.
+Currently, there are 5 actions:
+* Killing a mob
+* Damaging a mob
-* For damaging a non-monster, you lose 1 karma.
+* Priming a TNT
-* For damaging a player, you lost 50 karma.
-For killing a player, you lose 500 karma.
-* For priming a tnt or exploding an end crystal, you lose 100 karma.
+* Blowing up a crystal
+* Getting an advancement

 ## Effects
 The less karma you have, the less attack damage, attack speed and mining speed you have.
-The more karna you have, the more attack damage, attack speed and mining speed you have.
+The more karna you have, the more attack damage, attack speed and mining speed you have. (not configurable yet)

+## Thing to be added:
+* Karma leaderboard
+* Milestone karma announcements
+* A log file to log everything
+* Daily login karma